Annex R: The Canadian Program for Certifying Freedom from Growth Enhancing Products (GEPs) for the Export of Beef to the European Union (EU)

 Search for related documents in the Guidance Document Repository

-The District Veterinarian and the designated CFIA Area Program Specialist will maintain a copy of the specific CFIA accepted transfer documentation that each CFIA recognized/certified management system must provide to the EU approved federally registered slaughter establishments.
-This information will be provided to the Veterinarian in Charge (VIC) of those establishments by the designated CFIA Area Program Specialist as required.
+The District Veterinarian will maintain a copy of the specific CFIA accepted transfer documentation that each CFIA recognized/certified management system must provide to the EU approved federally registered slaughter establishments.
+This information will be provided to the Veterinarian in Charge (VIC) of those establishments by the District Veterinarian as required.

 The producer identified on CFIA accepted transfer documentation is responsible for providing advanced notice to the management of the EU approved federally registered slaughter establishment when a load of eligible GEP program cattle, intended for export to the EU is to be delivered.
 Plant management will in turn notify in advance the VIC regarding the date of arrival.